TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 But it gets murkier.
 Christianity itself has many branches and sub-branches (aka denominations and sub-denominations).
 Between branches, we disagree when it comes to emphasis on certain spiritual gifts, debatable metaphysical concepts, and other things.

-So just be aware that "Christianity" is an umbrella term for many many beliefs.[^by-name-christian]
+So just be aware that "Christianity" is an umbrella term for many similar beliefs, like Elgar's Enigma Variations.

-[^by-name-christian]: And I don't think it's fair for people to say: "Oh, I've been a Christian for a while.
-I did the usual things, but I didn't like it."
-To me, that sounds like someone who only played in a shallow kiddy pool without experiencing the exhilaration of swimming free-style.
-But then again life isn't fair, so I can't really complain.
-Who am I to judge. ¯\\\_(ツ)\_/¯ I can sympathise with heart-wrenching situations such as free-will, grudges/revenge, and pain; and my heart goes out to you, if you've ever had to experience a dark moment.
 {% enddetails %}

 {% details "So why Christianity?", "open" %}